 Centershot instructors associated with schools may take AIS training but they will first need a letter from their principal/administrator.
-They we be charged the same rate as other school6 related employees (\$25).
-Centershot instructors associated with a church and not a school will be evaluated on a case-by-case basis; and if permitted to take training they will be charged \$50 to register and will be placed behind all teachers who represent schools.
+Centershot instructors associated with a church and not a school are also welcomed to attend if extra space is available.